By Holly Welles

-A real estate limited partnership (RELP) is a private equity fund where a general partner assumes all the liability for a property, as well as the decision-making responsibilities.
+A real estate limited partnership (RELP) is a private equity fund where a general partner assumes all the liability and decision-making responsibilities for a property.
 Investors are limited partners — or hands-off investors — who choose the amount of their financial obligation.

 Net profits and losses get passed on to limited partners, and those parties are responsible for reporting gains and losses on tax returns.
-It's smart to rely on the services of an experienced accountant and keep careful records throughout the year.
+It's smart to rely on an experienced accountant's services and keep careful records throughout the year.
 You don't want tax season to turn into a headache.